damianhakert/damianhakert.github.io/source/posts/2016-05-22-gitlab-8-8-released.html.md

 ## GitHub Importer Improvements

 We further improved our GitHub importer in GitLab 8.8.
-It's more robust now and will even import pull requests, where the source or target branch was missing.
+The existing GitHub importer could already important things like repository data, issues, wiki pages, milestones, and labels.
+With GitLab 8.8 the importer is more robust now and will even import pull requests, where the source or target branch was missing.

  > [Want to import from GitHub?
 Read how, here.](link)